senaite/senaite.patient/src/senaite/patient/tests/doctests/DynamicResultRanges.rst

 ------- --- ------ ------ --- ---
 Keyword Sex MinAge MaxAge min max
 ------- --- ------ ------ --- ---
-Ht                        45  67
+Ht                        48  70
 Ht                 10y    45  67
 Ht          5y     10y    42  66
-Ht      m   5y     10y    39  63
+Ht      m   5y     40y    39  63
 ------- --- ------ ------ --- ---

 The valid ranges for an `Ht` test for a specimen of a 6 years-old male patient will be `[39;63]`.
-If no sex has been specificed for the patient or the sex is femail, the valid range will then be `[42;66]`.
+If no sex has been specificed for the patient or the sex is female, the valid range will then be `[42;66]`.

 Therefore:

-- If the value for column `Sex` is empty (or any of the forms `mf`, `fm`), the range will apply for any individual, regardless of sex.
+- If the value for column `Sex` is empty, the range will apply for any individual, regardless of sex.
 Unless another match is found that is more specific than the current one.

 - If the value for column `MinAge` is empty (or any of the forms `0d`, `0m`, `0y` - or combination of them -), the minimum age won't be considered, but